emileyray/genetic-picture-generation/README.md

-# differential-equations
+# generic picture generations
-A tool to solve a specific differential eqiation using different numeric methods
+A tool to generate pictures using genetic algorithms